castai/terraform-provider-castai/docs/resources/rebalancing_schedule.md

 Required:

-- `cron` (String) Cron expression defining when the schedule should trigger
+- `cron` (String) Cron expression defining when the schedule should trigger.

 <a id="nestedblock--trigger_conditions"></a>